 - Pay close attention during the morning masterclass and take extensive notes so you can apply what you learn to your pitch meetings.

 - Prioritize who you want to meet with; try to have at least two ‘practice’ pitch meetings with others before meeting with the person you want to meet with the most.

 - Wear comfortable shoes and clothing.
 You will be standing and walking a lot throughout this event.

 - Checklist of things to bring with you: lots of business cards, onesheets, breath mints, bottled water, and snacks (powerbars, etc).

 - Be professional and positive at all times, especially in the lines.
 You never know if you are standing next to a potential co-producer or business partner.

-- Copyright your pitch, script, and/or idea with the Library of Congress, and seek legal advice about protecting the ownerships of your material/ideas.
+- Copyright your pitch, script, and/or idea with the Library of Congress or The Writer’s Guild, and seek legal advice about protecting the ownerships of your material/ideas.

 - Be sure to fill out a comment card and let us know what else we can do to make ScriptFest and the Great American PitchFest even better!